scoconno/scoconno.github.io/Teaching/Examined/God/SW2.md

 You are a religious leader concerned about the teaching of evolutionary biology in high schools.
 You think that only God could explain the existence of life.
 The local school board is accepting public submissions on the issue.

+Do the following:

-Write a short letter to the school board using the Design Argument (and no other argument) to argue that God exists, i.e., arguing that only the existence of God can explain complexity in nature.
++ Write a short letter to the school board.
++ In your letter, use the Design Argument (and no other argument) to argue that God exists.

-**NB: You must explain all the premises/steps of the Design argument.
++ You must explain all the premises/steps of the Design Argument.
 Failure to do so will result in significant loss of points.
-Mention of any other argument for God's existence will also result in loss of points.**
+Mention of any other argument for God's existence will also result in loss of points.
++ Do not attempt to attack the Design Argument.
+This exercise tests your ability to explain the Design Argument.
+You not being asked for your personal opinions on the issue.

 ### Word Count